core-wg/conditional-attributes/draft-ietf-core-conditional-attributes.md

 This appendix is informative.
 It provides some examples of the use of Conditional Attributes.

-Note: For brevity only the method or response code is shown in the header field.
+Note: For brevity, only the method or response code is shown in the header field.

 Minimum Period (c.pmin) example
 --------------------------